Two Real Scalar WIMP Model in the Assisted Freeze-Out Scenario: Relic Abundance

 \subsection{Assisted freeze-out}

-We now focus on the assisted freeze-out scenario, i.e. we set one Higgs portal coupling to zero, $\lambda_{H2}=0$.
+We now focus on the assisted freeze-out scenario, i.e. we set one Higgs portal coupling to zero, $\lambda_{H2}=0$\footnote{In Appx.~\ref{oneloop} we discuss about the effects of radiative corrections of the renormalized value of $\lambda_{H2}$ on the relic abundance calculation.
+The effects of radiative $\lambda_{H2}$ becomes non-negligible only in those cases in which the combination $\lambda_{H1}\lambda_{12}$ takes very high values, then in this way deviating the predictions of the relic density values found in the rest of the paper (i.e. $\lambda_{H2} = 0$) at most in a factor of two.
+For studies considering a non-vanishing tree-level value $\lambda_{H2}$ see \cite{Bhattacharya:2016ysw}.}.
 In this way, from now on only $S_1$ will be \textit{coupled} to the SM, whereas $S_2$ becomes \textit{decoupled}.
 Consequently, $\lambda_{22XX} = 0$ in eq.~(\ref{beq_yield}) and the relevant parameters of this scenario are $m_1, m_2, \lambda_{H1}$ and $\lambda_{12}$.
-We allow sizable couplings $\lambda_{H1}$ and $\lambda_{12}$, such that the coupled scalar starts in thermal equilibrium with the SM, and at the same time brings the decoupled one into the equilibrium too\footnote{The case in which $\lambda_{H2}$ takes $\mathcal{O}(1)$ values was studied in major detail in \cite{Bhattacharya:2016ysw}.
-If $\lambda_{H2}$ takes much lower values, $\lesssim 10^{-5}$ \cite{Maity:2019hre}, the interactions of $S_2$ with the SM become negligible.}.
+We allow sizable couplings $\lambda_{H1}$ and $\lambda_{12}$, such that the coupled scalar starts in thermal equilibrium with the SM, and at the same time brings the decoupled one into the equilibrium too.
+In the second part of this section we exemplify the assisted freeze-out mechanism, showing clear differences between the predictions of the real singlet scalar $S$ in the \textit{Singlet Higgs Portal} model (SHP) \cite{Cline:2013gha} and the equivalent $S_1$ scalar in this scenario.

-In order to study the evolution of the DM yield $Y_i$, we separate the analysis in two regions: $m_1 \approx m_h/2$ (coupled scalar is at Higgs resonance), where resonance effects have to be taken into account, and $m_1 > m_h/2$.
-Due to the obvious correspondence, in some parts of our analysis we compare the coupled scalar $S_1$ to the single real singlet scalar $S$ of the \textit{Singlet Higgs Portal} (SHP) \cite{Cline:2013gha}.
-In the following comparisons we will therefore always assume the same mass and Higgs portal coupling for $S_1$ and $S$.